bigfito/datadog-gcp-integration/README.md

 By default the Datadog-GCP integration DOES NOT configure your GCP environment to forward LOGS to Datadog.
 This is something you will have to do on your own.
 But no worries, you can still get assistance by executing our last bash shell script.
 For enbaling the Datadog-GCP log forwarding to the Datadog intake service you must execute the following script:

-a) dd-gcp-integration-setup-3.sh: Executing this script assumes you have already executed the 2 previous ones from the PART I of this series.
+1) dd-gcp-integration-setup-3.sh: Executing this script assumes you have already executed the 2 previous ones from the PART I of this series.
 This script will create a ROUTER LOG SINK in your Cloud Logging service and routing all logs to a Cloud Pub/Sub subscription that will be read by a Dataflow job and then all logs will be forwarded to the intake Datadog service.
 Take some time to customize this script by updating the proper values to in the PARAMETERS section at the top of the script.

 ![image](https://github.com/user-attachments/assets/9c8e849d-8e05-4bbf-8a0f-41493359f6bd)